Back to Blog

 9. Withdrawal symptoms

 When you're away from social media for too long, you feel tense, irritable, restless, or bored in a way that feels physical.
-These feelings go away within minutes of opening the app - which is exactly what keeps the loop running.
+These feelings go away within minutes of opening the app, which is exactly what keeps the loop running.
+If this sounds familiar, you may also be experiencing nomophobia, the anxiety that comes from being separated from your phone.

 How to Break Phone Addiction